 My boyfriends parents fight a lot, he yells at her and makes her cry, stressed and depressed, what can she do?
 She wont leave.
 Its gotten so bad that she took her sons and grandson to another house to sleep, to get away from him.

 First lets get the terminology right, you are a defendant not a 'defender'.
 There are no guarantees.
 You could hire the most awesome successful criminal defense attorney ever and still end up going to jail.
-So your options are to continue on with the public defender assigned to you or to try and...Read more »
+So your options are to continue on with the public defender assigned to you or...Read more »

 I was at a hearing for a guy who broke a protection order by sending too many emails, just being an idiot.
 Not an abuser.
 He was arrested for it.
 His hearing was to face 4 months in jail (that affects the child support she will lose if he loses his job).
 He is not an abuser, they just had yelling...
 Read more »